Great Moments in Athletics History

 Field hockey at Worcester State first began as a varsity sport in 1970, and the program quickly established a winning culture.
 In only their second season, the team began a run of three straight Massachusetts State College Tournament titles from 1971 to 1973, the first ever 3-peat in the history of Worcester State athletics.
 Hall of Fame inductee Debra (DiPadua) Tambeau ’74 anchored the team as their goalie, with her 15 shutouts in 34 games helping them maintain dominance over that three-season span.
 The 2023 Worcester State field hockey team holds the honor of winning the sport’s first ever MASCAC post-season championship under the leadership of first-year coach Sophia Monopoli.

 Led by legendary head coach John Coughlin Sr., men’s hockey went on a historic run in the 1970s that began with the 1971-72 season.
-While the team did not win a championship that year, they set numerous records that have yet to be broken by any Lancer men’s hockey team since.
+The team won the first of three consecutive ECAC championships and set numerous records that have yet to be broken by any Lancer men’s hockey team since.
 Their single-season record of 21-3 remains the best in program history, as does the team’s win percentage (.875) and total goals scored (252).
 To commemorate their performance that season, the entire 1971-72 men’s ice hockey team was inducted into the Worcester State Athletic Hall of Fame in 2022.
+(Editor’s note: This story has been updated to correct the print edition which states the team did not win a championship.)

 The Lancer women’s basketball team earned national recognition for their dynamic victory of the 1980 AIAW National Championship.
 Led by longtime women’s basketball head coach Donna Devlin, the team finished with a record of 24-2 and won the first national championship in Worcester State history.
 The championship game was a closely contested matchup against Wisconsin-La Crosse that finished with a final score of 76-73.
 The women’s basketball team returned to the AIAW tournament the following season, falling short in the Final Four.